d-us-vb/termodoro/README.md

 ## Where's ncurses?

 I'm learning how terminals work with this project, so I'm not using ncurses.
-I'll revice it later to use ncurses.
+I'll revise it later to use ncurses.

 # Compiling